 Grettisbæli lair is high up

 When we got up on top of the protruding rock there was a small lawn, about the size of a small room.
 By the end of it, the lair is located.
-It isn't big, only some 3 meter's long with a width and height of 1 metre.
+It isn't big, only some 3 meters long with a width and height of 1 meter.